 2. Upcycle juice boxes into kids crafts

 Feed your kids a snack, then create upcycled craft projects with them using the leftover pouches and boxes.
-Juicy Juice is made with 100% juice and contains no high fructose corn syrup, no cane sugar or no artificial sweeteners.
+Juicy Juice is made with 100% juice and contains no high fructose corn syrup, no cane sugar, and no artificial sweeteners.
 You’ll feel better about your kiddos sipping on something healthy, get your creative juices flowing and avoid creating waste.

-- Splashers Pencil Pouch: Why waste money on new back to school pencil pouches.
-Create time with your kid while making a craft they’ll be proud of.
+- Splashers Pencil Pouch: Why waste money on new back-to-school pencil pouches?
+Spend time with your kid while making a craft they’ll be proud of.

 - Upcycled Juice Box Seed Starters: This is a clever way to give your kids’ favorite juice boxes a second life.
 Get endlessly creative in how you decorate these seed starters, and watch new life appear on your windowsill or in your backyard.

-- Juicy Juice Piggy Bank: Don’t waste money on toy store piggy banks; make your own instead using supplies you can find in your craft drawer and an empty bottle.
-Not only are these absolutely adorable, but piggy banks are also a fun and simple way to get kids counting, adding and subtracting on their own.
+- Juicy Juice Piggy Bank: Don’t waste money on toy store piggy banks; instead, make your own by using supplies you can find in your craft drawer and an empty bottle.
+Not only are these absolutely adorable, but piggy banks are also a fun and simple way to get kids counting, adding, and subtracting on their own.

 3. Upcycle your TV cable into an HDTV antenna